-This article is contributed by Ray Konig, the author of Jesus the Prophet, Jesus the Miracle Worker, and 100 Fulfilled Bible Prophecies.
+This article is contributed by Ray Konig, the author of Jesus the Messiah, Jesus the Prophet, Jesus the Miracle Worker, and 100 Fulfilled Bible Prophecies.

-Below is a summary of the 46 miracles that Jesus performed during his public ministry, about 2,000 years ago, as recorded in the Gospels of the Christian Bible, followed by miracles in which Jesus was the subject or recipient.
+Below is a summary of 50 miracles that Jesus performed during his public ministry, about 2,000 years ago, as recorded in the Gospels of the Christian Bible, followed by miracles in which Jesus was the subject or recipient.

 The miracles are listed in a proposed chronological order that is based on A Harmony of the Gospels for Students of the Life of Christ, by Archibald Thomas Robertson.